sil3ntr/100-days-of-code/r1-log.md

 Second day down, much more awake this evening, back into the swing of things, polished off the first section HTML5 and CSS.
 Starting on the Response Design with bootstrap tomorrow

+###R1D3####

+Did a half of the Design with bootstrap section, tired didnt get a full hour in or tweet.

+###R1D4#####
+Got in 45 quite late and I need to ride in the morning.
+Finished bootstrap responsive section in freecodecamp.
+Next will be Jquery. feeling good but Its late and I am tired.